-With e-stim, a therapist secures electrode pads to your skin.
+During e-stim treatment, a therapist secures electrode pads to your skin.
 He or she then turns a dial or presses a button on an electrical muscle stimulation device, a console that’s either plugged into the wall or battery-operated.
 This machine generates electric impulses that stimulate your skeletal muscles to contract.
-Depending on the device’s program setting, the contractions may be barely noticeable or they may feel, and look, like involuntary twitches.
+An e-stim device has various settings, meaning the contractions may be barely noticeable or they may feel, and look, like involuntary muscle twitches.

 The primary purpose of e-stim therapy is to simulate what happens in the body when you voluntarily contract and release a muscle many times in a row.
 This process strengthens and repairs tissue, particularly muscles which have become shortened, weakened, or atrophied due to injury or disease.
 For example:

 - If you’ve torn an Achilles tendon, the muscles in your calf and foot may become atrophied from wearing a boot to immobilize the ankle, or from changing your gait to favor the injured ankle.

 - If you have a shoulder injury (e.g., a rotator cuff tear or impingement), resting, immobilizing, or favoring the shoulder may cause the muscles in and around that shoulder to weaken.